Mt. Fuji 100

 The Mt.
 Fuji 100, formerly Ultra-Trail Mt.
 Fuji (ウルトラトレイル・マウントフジ, urutoratoreirumountofuji), is an annual ultramarathon sporting event in Yamanashi Prefecture and Shizuoka Prefecture, Japan.
 The race started in 2012, and changed its name for the 10th edition in 2024.

 The total distance is 166.6 km with 7,038 m of cumulative altitude gain, and the time limit is 44.5 hours.
 The race gained recognition as a sister sport event of the Ultra-Trail du Mont-Blanc, and was affiliated with the now-defunct Ultra-Trail World Tour.
-Beginning with the 2024 edition, it became part of the Gran Canaria World Trail Majors race series.
+Beginning with the 2024 edition, it became part of the World Trail Majors race series.

 As of the As of 2025 season, the event includes three distances of races: